 kali-yuge bahu-jana māyā-śakti bhaje

-“In Kali-yuga, many persons worship the māyā–śakti, rejecting the transcendental Personality and the mellows of kṛṣṇa–nāma.
+“In Kali-yuga, many persons worship the māyā–śakti, rejecting the transcendental Personality and the rasa of kṛṣṇa–nāma.

-“The followers of tantras that are in the mode of ignorance, criticize the Vedas.
+“The followers of tantras that are in the mode of ignorance, criticise the Vedas.
 Finding pleasure in wine and meat, they perish due to their adharma.

 kabhu nāhi pāya kṛṣṇera vṛndāvana-dhāma

-“All such critics can never accept kṛṣṇa-nāma.
+“All such critics never accept kṛṣṇa-nāma.
 They never attain Kṛṣṇa’s abode of Vṛndāvana.

 diyā nāmāmṛta āra nāhi dena mati